How to Write the Penn State Supplemental Essays 2025-2026

 Schreyer Honors College Applicants

-Prompt 2: One of our values is Empowered Growth.
+Prompt 2: One of the Schreyer Honors College values is Empowered Growth.
 What values, beliefs or experiences have empowered you to grow intellectually and/or personally?
-(800 words)
+(200 words)

-Prompt 3: Tell us about your leadership experiences (community roles, family contributions, research, clubs, organizations, etc.) and why leadership is important to you.
-Describe the challenges and/or successes you’ve faced in these roles.
+Prompt 5: Tell us about your most significant leadership experience and why leadership is important to you.
+This could include community roles, family contributions, research, clubs and organizations, etc. Describe challenges you’ve faced and successes you’ve had in these roles.
 (200 words)

-Prompt 7: Please use this space to share information you would like us to consider that has not been discussed elsewhere in your Schreyer Honors College application.
-This could include obstacles you’ve overcome, something you’re proud of that is not discussed elsewhere, or anything else you choose.
+Prompt 10: Please use this space to share information you would like us to consider that has not been discussed elsewhere in your application (this is optional).
 (200 words)

 Accelerated Premedical-Medical Program (BS/MD) Applicants